 This makes the editors (model and level) aware that the type exists and provides them with info on what variables it should have as well as any special behavior.
 More specifics are found below.

 Data Structure

 An entity is built up from several different elements, all contained or referenced to by the ent file.
-None of these are required, and an entity can contain all of these types, just a single one or any variation (except for animations which require a mesh).

 Mesh